Bully Hayes: Blackbirding on the Rona, Samoa, and Leonora

 There are differing accounts of the adventures of Hayes and Pease.
-That of James A. Michener and A. Grove Day Hayes is different in detail to that provided by Alfred Restieaux, an island trader who had dealings with both Hayes and Pease.
-What is consistent between the accounts is that Hayes and Pease proceeded on a trading cruise in the Caroline Islands and the Marshall Islands in the 250-ton brig Pioneer.
+That of James A. Michener and A. Grove Day Hayes differs in detail from that provided by Alfred Restieaux, an island trader who had dealings with both Hayes and Pease.
+Consistent between the accounts is that Hayes and Pease proceeded on a trading cruise in the Caroline Islands and the Marshall Islands in the 250-ton brig Pioneer.
 According to Restieaux, Hayes and Pease argued over the ownership of the cargo; Hayes claimed the cargo was his and that Pease was merely carrying it as freight, while Pease claimed a half share in the cargo.
 Restieaux's account is that Hayes sold the cargo in Shanghai; with Restieaux recounting two stories that he had been told about Pease's death: the first was that he drowned after jumping overboard from a Spanish Man-of-War, the second was that he was killed in a fight in the Bonin Islands.

-In any event when the Pioneer arrived back in Apia Hayes was in sole command with his explanation for this change in command being that Ben Pease had sold the ship to Hayes and had retired to China – an explanation that many doubted but would not or could not challenge.
+In any event, when the Pioneer arrived back in Apia, Hayes was in sole command, with his explanation for this change in command being that Ben Pease had sold the ship to Hayes and had retired to China – an explanation that many doubted but would not or could not challenge.

-Hayes renamed the ship Leonora, (the name of his favourite daughter), painting her white in an effort to change her reputation.
-Hayes continued to trade in coconut oil, copra and blackbirding.
+Hayes renamed the ship Leonora (the name of his favourite daughter), painting her white in an effort to change her reputation.
+Hayes continued to trade in coconut oil, copra, and blackbirding.
 Hayes was arrested by Captain Richard Meade of the Narragansett (1859) on 19 February 1872 but was released as Meade could not find witnesses or sufficient proof.
 Hayes's reputation meant that no crew members would give evidence against him.
+In 1872 Hayes was engaged in the copra trade, including installing George Winchcombe on Nukufetau in the Ellice islands.